dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.0.2 is a minor patch release that fixes multiple issues in 2.0.1.
+Version 2.1.1 is a minor patch release.
+If you have already installed 2.1.0 you can upgrade but there is no rush.

 == Donating ==